MicrosoftDocs/security/zero-trust/adopt/secure-remote-hybrid-work.md

 An adoption plan also includes training your staff to work in a new way to understand what is required to support your organization, which can include:

 - Training administrators on new ways of working.
 Privileged access methods differ from standing admin access and can raise friction initially until universal acceptance is reached.
-- Equipping Helpdesk and IT personnel at all levels with the same benefits realisation message.
+- Equipping Helpdesk and IT personnel at all levels with the same benefits realization message.
 Increasing security raises attacker friction, balanced by the benefits of working securely.
 Ensure that this message is understood and communicable at all levels.
 - Creating user adoption and training materials.
 Security is adopted pervasively as a shared responsibility and the security benefits aligned to business goals must be communicated to users.
 Ensure that user adoption for security is achieved to the same level as user adoption for new technology.

 For more information from the Cloud Adoption Framework, see the [Plan for cloud adoption](/azure/cloud-adoption-framework/plan/plan-intro).